atlas-brown/slowpoke/INSTRUCTIONS.md

 http://xx.xx.xx.xx/boutique_medium.png
 ...
 ```
-Open the links printed, and the files will be served from there.
-You can also inspect the log files directly.
+The reviewer can expect to see plots comparing predicted throughput and groundtruth by opening the links.
+The log files can also be inspected directly.
+The reviewer should see the relative prediction error (the `Error Perc:` row in the log file) to be within 10%, and most of them centers around 0-4%.

 <details>
  <summary>